mammasmias/IterativeRotationsAssignments/examples/SOFI/README.md

 In the `c_program.c`, the threshold `sym_thr` is likewise hard-coded.

-The python program needs to know the location of the `ira_mod` module, to do this type (you might also put this into your `.bashrc`):

-    export PYTHONPATH=$PYTHONPATH:/path/to/IterativeRotationsAssignments/interface

-with the correct path to the `/interface` directory where `ira_mod.py` is located.
-Then run the python program as:
+The python program is run as:

     python3 python_program.py example_inputs/"filename"